embtool/options/README.md

 ## Using with CMake (automated generation)

-To use Toggle in a CMake project allows automated generation of the characterization code, every time one of the CSV files change.
+To use Toggle in a CMake project allows automated generation of the characterization code, every time one of the YAML files change.

 Add Toggle as an external project (see example/CMakeLists.txt), or add it as a subdirectory (using add_subdirectory()),